pixee/upload-tool-results-action/README.md

     # Base URL of the DefectDojo API.
     defectdojo-api-url:

+    # Base URL of the Contrast API.
+    contrast-api-url:

+    # Unique identifier for the organization in Contrast that needs to be analyzed.
+    contrast-org-id:

+    # Unique identifier for the specific application within Contrast.
+    contrast-app-id:

+    # Api key for authenticating requests to Contrast.
+    contrast-api-key:

+    # Token for authenticating requests to Contrast.
+    contrast-token:

     # Path to the tool's results file to upload to Pixeebot.
 This does not apply to SonarCloud integration, because the action retrieves the results directly from SonarCloud.
     # Required, when `tool` is not "sonar"
     file: